- Government establishes taskforce of senior financial experts to accelerate growth of green finance and the UK’s low carbon economy.

 It is a priority of mine that people are able to access financial products that support their values, whether that be sharia-compliant loans or green mortgages that have a positive environmental impact.
 This taskforce will keep the UK at the forefront of green finance and help deliver choice for consumers.

-The Government is also announcing work with the Green Finance Initiative and the British Standards Institute to develop a new set of voluntary green and sustainable finance management standards, working closely with industry.
-The British Standards Institute will have completed the necessary standards scoping exercises and have the first standard in production by the first half of 2018.
+The government is also announcing work with the Green Finance Initiative and the British Standards Institution to develop a new set of voluntary green and sustainable finance management standards, working closely with industry.
+The British Standards Institution will have completed the necessary standards scoping exercises and have the first standard in production by the first half of 2018.

 The government has also officially endorsed recommendations published by the Financial Stability Board’s Task Force on Climate-related Financial Disclosures and encourages all listed companies to implement this new, voluntary framework to align climate-related risk management and financial governance.
 These recommendations represent a key milestone in the global low carbon transition, and have been backed by over 100 businesses worldwide with a market capitalisation of more than $3 trillion.